NU-MSAI-Practicum/advanced_rag_team_twain/README.md

 4. Build system and evaluate

 `python eval.py`
-This will chunk the data, build a Chroma vector store, and evaluate the RAG system.
+This will chunk the data, build a Chroma vector store (if using Chroma), and evaluate the RAG system.